NU-RDS/rds25-project/README.md

 Where:
 - F is the force in Newtons (N)
 - θ is the angular deflection in degree (deg)

+The spring characterization for all the SEAs can be found in the references below.

 ## Hardware Integration